 Today I’m sharing a recap of the hike I did to Elbow Falls near Bragg Creek in southern Alberta.
+Check out my hiking page for more hikes that I’ve done.

 A couple weeks ago I was craving some time out in the mountains or a hike.
 I starting looking at different spots I could go and finally decided on heading towards Bragg Creek into the foothills.
 Canmore and Banff are typically pretty busy during the high seasons so it can be pretty hard to find parking.
 I figured I’d avoid the parking headache and go to Bragg Creek instead.